weeevo/Study-Buddy/README.md

 **Rremove the site from the block list**, removing the overlay permamently unless the site is added to the list again.
 **End the work session early**, starting the break timer and unblocking every page until the break is over.
 **End the timer**, turning off both the work and break timers and marking the end of the focus session (for now)

+### Wanna change something?
+Click **Options** in the popup to customize Study Buddy to your liking!
+Change blocking functionality from an allowlist to a blocklist,
+Change the order of the timers for reverse Pomodoro,
+Disable blocked tab automuting, and
+Change button colors to anything you could imagine!